 - There is no drinking water along the trail or on the boat.
 Come prepared with enough water for the day and/or bring a filter so you can refill at Crypt Lake.

 - The trail is kid-friendly if they’re comfortable walking for a long distance uphill.
 We saw several families with kids from eight years and up on the trail.
 Of course, it all depends on the child.
 Parents should know best.

 - Photographers will be disappointed by the light.
-The hike with the boat means you’re hiking in the middle of the day with a terrible light.
-We usually walk away with better photos from a day in the mountains as we’ll get out in the early morning or evening, but with the boat times it made it impossible.
+The hike with the boat times means you’re hiking in the middle of the day with a terrible light.
+We typically walk away with better photos from a day in the mountains as we’ll get out in the early morning or evening, but with the boat times it made it impossible.
 Of course if you have your own transport (kayak, etc) you can time the day how you please.

 Crypt Lake Hike Duration

-The length of the Crypt Lake hikes does not leave a lot of leeways as you are limited by the boat times.
-The first boats arrive around 9:00 a.m. and the last boat out is around 5:30 p.m.
-They were counting passenger numbers when we hiked the trail, but I’d hate to be the hiker who requires the company to call SARS.
+The length of the Crypt Lake hikes does not leave many leeways as you are limited by the boat times.
+The first boats arrive around 9:00 a.m., and the last boat out is around 5:30 p.m.
+They counted passenger numbers when we hiked the trail, but I’d hate to be the hiker who requires the company to call SARS.

 Advice on Hikes in the Canadian Rockies

 - If this is your first time hiking in the Rockies take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
 If you want to learn more about what to wear hiking we have a great post.
 We also have an excellent post on tips for new hikers.